 If you don't plan to start up a band to record the perfect song or can't go out to record the sound of rain, don't worry -- there are many people who record music and different sounds so that they can share them with people like you.
 Check out the resources below to find the audio you need.
 You may need to be a bit flexible with this option because you may not find exactly what you're looking for.

 For educational projects you can use content that is under copyright within the classroom context.
+This is something called 'fair use' that allows people to use content that is under copyright without permission under certain specific restrictions.
 However, if your podcast contains audio that you don't have permission to use and you upload it to public services like YouTube or SoundCloud, you may get a take down notice.
 If you use audio without permission, be sure to keep it in Canvas or just share via private services like email or Google Drive links.

 The good news is that you have access to a lot of content that is openly licensed, meaning that you have permission to use it without asking.
 For the most part, openly licensed content will fall under two types of licenses:

 - Public Domain: this type of content is not covered by copyright.
 You don't need permission and can use it however you see fit.
 Legally, you do not need to give attribution to the person who created the content